greenstatic/nfs-minio-operator/README.md

-# nfs-minio-operator
+# NFS Minio Operator
-A Kubernetes operator to access your NFS data using Minio's S3 compatible API
+A Kubernetes operator to access your NFS data using Minio's S3 compatible API.

+In development.